Ep. #623: Medaria Arradondo, Bret Stephens, Rep. Ruben Gallego

 I actually agree.

 It's like the Oscars.
+Like, their time came

-the president in the way that Will Smith tried to assault Chris Rock last year.
+and it went, and I'm waiting for Lorne Boebert to try to assault the president in the way that Will Smith tried to assault Chris Rock last year.

-It's just, But
+It's just, but

+it descends into spectacle.
 You have Republicans who are constitutionally or mentally incapable of applauding a Democratic president for anything.

 It often happens the other way around.

 It's depressing because it used to be a place where we would see us come together.
+I remember Gerald Ford.

-I remember Gerald Ford was able to say like 50 years ago, the state of our union is bad, which no one would ever say because then it would be in every campaign commercial, but we trusted each other.
+was able to say like 50 years ago, the state of our union is bad, Which no one would ever say because then it would be in every campaign commercial, but we trusted each other.

+It's like, oh, you know what?
 Things do suck and we're all going to pull together and the dude who's in charge is admitting it and we're all going to work together on it.
+I get it.

+That would never happen.
 I get how there's this ill feelings for the state of the union, but traditions do matter.

 I think one of the things that we're running away from are some of the things that still unite us as a country.
+And yeah, we do have some assholes at the State of the Union.

 But it is important for the president to communicate his vision and speak to the country.

-This is one of the few rare moments that it happens, that you will gather all of Congress, the Senate, the Cabinet, and for them to really speak.
+This is one of the few rare moments that it happens that you will gather all of Congress, the Senate, the Cabinet, and for them to really speak.

-And then we will find out if the Lauren Boberts of the world are as crazy as they seem.
+And of course, sometimes transparency is the most important thing.
+And then we will find out if the Lauren Boebers of the world are as crazy as they seem.

 She is, just to get you wondering.

+Okay.
 You know, it's not in the Constitution.

 I know it's not in the Constitution.

+The Constitution is very vague.
 It's just like you have to make it.

 It's an annual message, right?
+It's an actual message.

+It's actual.
 It's like a Facebook update.

+Just, you know, like whenever you want it.
 It can be a letter, it can be anything.

 You don't have to get up there and make a big show.

-It's a big talk message nowadays.
+It's a tech message nowadays.
+I mean, yeah.

+Right.
 So the other thing they do with the State of the Union, you know, of course, is unveil a lot of bullshit.

 It's a laundry list.